RateCity.com.au

 • Recent payslips

-The most important thing a borrower can do is ensure the supporting documents in their application are truthful.
+The most important thing a borrower can do is ensure the supporting documents in their application are truthful and accurate.
 Not only can a rejected personal loan application go on your credit report and hurt your credit score, but purposely falsifying documents for a financial product may be reported as fraud.

 How borrowers can boost their chances of approval

-Here are some tips to consider when trying to boost your chances of personal loan approval:
+Some tips to consider when trying to boost your personal loan application’s chance of approval include:

-• Do your research.
-If you’re employed on a casual or part-time basis, you may want to reach out to a lender first and enquire as to what their income minimum is.
-If you can provide proof that you meet this and that your role is secure, this may increase your chances of approval.
+If you’re employed on a casual or part-time basis, you may want to reach out to a lender first to check your eligibility.
+You can ask a lender what their income minimum is for applying for a personal loan.
+If you can prove that you earn enough income and that your role is secure, this may increase your chances of approval.

 Compare personal loans